usnistgov/oscal-content/examples/trace-a-single-control/README.md

 ![Graphic displaying the connections between OSCAL models](diagrams/Concept.drawio.svg)

-One concept that is important to understand is the meaning of a **resolved profile**.
-In this example, the profile produces a subset of controls from the NIST 800-53 Rev 5 catalog, specifically we only select one control: AC-8.
+One concept that is important to understand is the meaning of a **resolved (profile) catalog**.
+In this example, a profiler resolver tool will use a profile to produce a new catalog with a subset of controls from the NIST 800-53 Rev 5 catalog.
+Specifically, we only select one control: AC-8.
 Until this profile is resolved, a catalog does not exist that only contains the subset.
 For this example, the profile is considered resolved, and the catalog model would be the result of this transformation.

 ## Model Files